andrew/ultimate-awesome/README.md

 - [awesome-xai](https://github.com/altamiracorp/awesome-xai) - Awesome Explainable AI (XAI) and Interpretable ML Papers and Resources.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-ai-market-maps](https://github.com/joylarkin/awesome-ai-market-maps) - An Awesome List of 400+ AI Market Maps from 2026 and 2025.
+- [claudepro-directory](https://github.com/JSONbored/claudepro-directory) - Claude Pro Directory is a searchable collection of pre-built configurations, MCP servers, and custom rules designed to enhance Claude AI's performance for specific tasks.
+- [awesome-data-contracts](https://github.com/AltimateAI/awesome-data-contracts) - A curated list of awesome blogs, videos, tools and resources about Data Contracts.
 - [Product-Management-and-Leadership](https://github.com/ElizaLo/Product-Management-and-Leadership) - Product Management and Leadership Guide.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-webshell](https://github.com/alphaSeclab/awesome-webshell) - Awesome webshell collection.
 Including 150 GitHub repo, and 200+ blog posts.
-- [awesome-data-contracts](https://github.com/AltimateAI/awesome-data-contracts) - A curated list of awesome blogs, videos, tools and resources about Data Contracts.
 - [awesome-spanish-slack-dev-groups](https://github.com/comunidad-tecnologica/awesome-spanish-slack-dev-groups) - Una lista de grupos de Slack en español para desarrolladores / A list of awesome Slack groups in Spanish for developers.
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.